DevCrew-io/openai-chatgpt-ios-sdk/README.md

   ```

 ### Set Api Key

-To set the api key in `ChatGPTAPIManager`, you need to add it in AppDelegate.
+To set the api key in `ChatGPTAPIManager`, You need to add it in AppDelegate.swift.

- In AppDelegate.swift.

 ```swift